-She also has collaborated with the world-renowned conductors, including Myung-whun Chung, Lionel Bringuier, Alexander Shelley, Valentina Peleggi, Dietrich Paredes, Massimo Belle, Roberto Beltran Zavala, Daniel Boico, and Victor Pablo Perez.
+Along the way, she has collaborated with conductors, including Myung-whun Chung, Alexander Shelley, Yuri Bashmet, James Judd, Lionel Bringuier, Valentina Peleggi, Roberto Beltran Zavala, Daniel Boico, Victor Pablo Perez, Mario Venzago, and EijiOue.

 For solo recitals, she has appeared at the Gewandhaus, Salle Cortot, Philharmonie Arthur Rubinstein in Bydgoszcz, Wigmore Hall, and Seoul Arts Center.
 On her programs she has presented pieces of composers from Rameau to Ravel; Beethoven, Schubert and Schumann; Debussy and Albeniz.

 Chloe Jiyeong Mun has a great passion for chamber music and has collaborated in a variety of programs at festivals which bring musicians together for unique experiences, such as Sociedad Filarmónica de Vilagarcía, the Seoul Spring Festival of Chamber music, and Seoul International Music Festival.

 Recently, she performed a duo recital at the Liszt Academy, and a solo recital at the 17th Chopin and his Europe International Music Festival in the Warsaw Philharmonic.
 In 2021she performed the world premiere of Jeajoon Ryu's Sonata for Viola and Piano at Seoul Arts Center with violist Sangjin Kim.

 In 2022 season, Chloe Jiyeong Mun is planning programs for audiences at the Sejong Chamber Series, Seoul Arts Center 11 AM Concert, Festival Palermo Classica, and The Chopin Festival in Duszniki.